Introduction to Data Science for Business and Economics

 Student Learning Outcomes

-After completing this course, the student should understand how to communicate the results from descriptive, causal, and predictive analyses.
+Students will communicate the results from descriptive, causal and predictive analyses.

 Topical Outline